 There are several side effects to this technology.
 One of the most profound is the discovery of emotional telepathy.
-For the first time, we begin to understand each other above the words of our chirping.
-Our clean minds can listen in the silence.
-We will discover an inner being of man, a mobile tuning fork of emotion.
-Conversations evolve into sessions of beholding in the presence of each other.
-This kind of communion with no language holds no agenda.
-Unlike the one-lane bridge of talking and listening, emotional telepathy opens an asynchronous connection.
+For the first time, we begin to understand each other above the chirping.
+Our clean minds allow us to experience a new fidelity in the silence.
+Our entire body becomes the listening device.
+We discover an inner being to man as a tuning fork for emotion.
+Conversations turn into sessions of beholding.
+We are filled by and with the presence of each other.
+This kind of communion has no fingers to grip an agenda.
+Unlike the one-lane bridge of speaking and listening, emotional telepathy opens an asynchronous connection.

 We’ve had these abilities all along but our mind was suffering from is own babel.
 The electric language was too loud.
 On the brain’s surface, the virus called the Tower of Babel has fallen.
 Its barbed stinger is freed and blood rushes into the crevices and replenishing our gray tributaries.
 Our life slips back into a marinade of the heart’s wet pulsing.
 The bellow of breath returns again to stoke the engine.
 We return the human motor from electric to steam.

 My book Blueprints for Mind Control is on shelves now!
 Paperback, eBook, or I can mail you an Autographed Copy

 Book: The Power of NOW by Eckhart Tolle addresses the issue of how inner dialog gets in our way.
 “A Course In Miracles” also–the insanity of mental dialog.